AlexsLemonade/scpca-portal/project-readme/readme-template.md

 ## Usage

-For instructions on using the RDS files see [FAQ: How do I use the provided files in R?](https://scpca.readthedocs.io/en/latest/faq.html#how-do-i-use-the-provided-rds-files-in-r) or [FAQ: What if I want to use Python instead of R?](https://scpca.readthedocs.io/en/latest/faq.html#what-if-i-want-to-use-python-instead-of-r)
+For instructions on using the RDS files, please see [FAQ: How do I use the provided files in R?](https://scpca.readthedocs.io/en/latest/faq.html#how-do-i-use-the-provided-rds-files-in-r) or [FAQ: What if I want to use Python instead of R?](https://scpca.readthedocs.io/en/latest/faq.html#what-if-i-want-to-use-python-instead-of-r)

 ## Contact

-If you identify issues with this download, please file an [issue on GitHub.](https://github.com/AlexsLemonade/scpca-portal) If you would prefer to report issues via e-mail, you can also email scpca@ccdatalab.org.
+If you identify issues with this download, please [file an issue on GitHub.](https://github.com/AlexsLemonade/scpca-portal/issues/new) If you would prefer to report issues via e-mail, please contact us at [scpca@ccdatalab.org](mailto:scpca@ccdatalab.org).

 ## Citing

-To cite data from this project_accession, see the [project_accession page.](project_url)
+To cite data from project_accession, please see the citation information at [project_accession page.](project_url)

-## Terms and Conditions
+## Terms of Use

-By downloading and using the data available in the ScPCA Portal, you agree to our [terms of use.](https://scpca.alexslemonade.org/terms-of-use)
+In using these data, you agree to our [Terms of Use.](https://scpca.alexslemonade.org/terms-of-use)